 How long are the appointments?

 The initial appointment is for 45 minutes, when we will ask you about your problem and medical history, examine you, and explain what we think is the problem.
-We will start treatment if we decide that your problem is likely to benefit from osteopathy.
+We will start treatment, with consent, if we decide that your problem is likely to benefit from osteopathy.
 Follow up appointments are for 30 minutes.

 What can I expect from treatment?

 Examination involves us looking at you still and performing a range of movements.
 We then use our fingers to feel for areas of tension and immobility etc. Treatment can use massage; stretching the joints through their range of movement, giving you exercises and advice on posture etc. Sometimes we will manipulate a joint to cause the joint to separate momentarily (rather like cracking your knuckles).
 Dry needling (a form of acupuncture) and ultrasound treatment are also available.
 We will explain and ask your permission before proceeding.